-Our consumer behaviour plays a key role in the increasing global use of natural resources and the continuing excessively high environmental impacts.
+Natural resource consumption is determined by production and consumption patterns.
 Of all areas involving consumption, nutrition, housing and mobility play a particularly prominent role in these processes in Switzerland.
-Such a consumption of natural resources exceeds the level that can be sustained by nature.
+Extrapolated to the global population, such a consumption of natural resources significantly exceeds the level that can be sustained by nature.
 Swiss companies have made considerable efforts to make their production activities more environmentally friendly.
-Many production stages and the associated environmental impacts arise abroad today.
+However, many production processes and the associated environmental impacts now occur abroad.

-- Land for settlement growth and the construction of new transport routes, for feed and food, inland and abroad
+- Land for housing needs and transport routes as well as for feed and food, inland and abroad;

 - Water for households, factories and agriculture.